UMD-ENMA165-2026-Spring/new-github-repo-zkassas/ChoicesExplained.md

 - I made the repository public because it would allow for easier collaboration
 - I used an MIT license as it provides a lot of freedom of use, this repository doesn't have anything private
 - This page was added to fufill the requirements of the assignment
+- I chose to not add a README because of the nature of this simple assignment